gae-init/gae-init-docs/main/templates/tutorial/create.md

 We need to refer to the `contact.py` file in the `main.py` file, because otherwise the Flask application won't be able to figure out the routing rules.
-Include the following line bellow the rest of the imports in the `main.py` file.
+Include the following line below the rest of the imports in the `main.py` file.

 ```python
 import contact